rbisdorff/Digraph3/docSphinx/tutorial.rst

       *a1010*      32.0       9        6      55.0     51.0      -4    -35.0
    ============= ======== ======== ======== ======== ======== ======== ========

-A refined rating result may indeed be achieved when using **deciles** instead of *quartiles* for estimating the historical marginal cumulative distribution functions.
+A preciser rating result may indeed be achieved when using **deciles** instead of *quartiles* for estimating the historical marginal cumulative distribution functions.

 .. code-block:: pycon
    :linenos: